arsengizatov/url-shortener/README.md

 ## 📜 License

-MIT License — feel free to use, modify and deploy.
+Apache License — feel free to use, modify and deploy.